-The WSIB encourages persons to phone the decision-maker responsible for their claim to promptly report material change.
-However, advising decision-makers by mail, courier, or fax is acceptable as long as the WSIB is notified of the change within 10 calendar days.
+The WSIB encourages people to contact the WSIB by phone to promptly report material change.
+Advising the WSIB by mail, courier, or other available means is acceptable as long as the WSIB is notified of the change within 10 calendar days.

-Once decision-makers are aware of a material change they may request additional information, such as pay stubs.
+Once the WSIB is aware of a material change, additional information may be requested, such as pay stubs.

-What does the decision-maker do with the information?
+What does the WSIB do with the information?

-The decision-maker reviews the material change information to determine if and how entitlement to benefits and services are affected.
+The WSIB reviews the material change information to determine if and how entitlement to benefits and services are affected.
 If the reported change has no effect, it is recorded but no action is taken.
-For example, if a person reports increased pain but remains at work and no treatment is required, the decision-maker simply records this information on the claim file.
+For example, if a person reports increased pain but remains at work and no treatment is required, the WSIB simply records this information on the claim file.

-The decision-maker must advise the person if and how the material change affects ongoing entitlement to benefits and services.
+The WSIB must advise the person if and how the material change affects ongoing entitlement to benefits and services.

 When are benefit adjustments effective?

-If a preliminary investigation of the facts suggests a person intentionally failed to notify the WSIB of a material change, the case may be referred to Regulatory Services, see 22-01-05, Offences and Penalties - General.
+If a preliminary investigation of the facts suggests a person intentionally failed to notify the WSIB of a material change, the case may be referred to Stakeholder Compliance Services, see 22-01-05, Offences and Penalties - General.

 Which benefits may be affected?